MisturaO/AirBnB_clone/README.md

 Our console is built using the Python cmd module which has an inbuilt help function that explains what the various commands in the console does.
 The console begins with a prompt and instruction on how to navigate.
 Example:
-"<type help topic>"where topic is one of the commands listed.
+"type help topic>" where topic is one of the commands listed.
 One can also type in any command without any help and the command will execute

 # Examples
 $ ./console.py

 (prompt) help create
 $ The create command builds an instance of a model